Piranha215/hello-world/README.md

 I am an electrical engineer who moved from Scotland to Colorado in 1995.
-Being a keen hobby photographer, I investigated sensor-operated camera traps, such as TriggerTrap and Time Machine, and, finding then sorely lacking, embarked on building my own.
+Being a keen hobby photographer, I investigated sensor-operated camera traps, such as TriggerTrap and Time Machine, and, finding them sadly lacking, embarked on building my own.